 Is there any reason not to stay inside Shenandoah National Park?

-While the places to stay inside Shenandoah National Park are splendidly located, prepare for a stay without many of the comforts of civilization.
-In the nearby towns, offering hotels near Shenandoah National Park, you find more amenities, including restaurants and grocery stores.
+While the lodging inside Shenandoah National Park is splendidly located, prepare for a stay without many of the comforts of civilization.
+In the nearby towns, you find more amenities, including restaurants and grocery stores.

 Also have in mind that Shenandoah’s in-park lodging closes up for winter, while the park is open year round.